hbogaeus/sl/README.md

 - [x] Fix web manifest to make the app able to be installed

 #### Features
+- [x] Show countdown for each suggested trip until they leave
 - [ ] Star trips
 - [ ] Show legs of the trip
 - [ ] Detailed view of a trip
-- [ ] Show countdown for each suggested trip until they leave
 - [ ] Select time
 - [ ] Save `from` and `to` in query parameters with `URLSearchParams` and `History API`.
+- [ ] Show original time if trip was delayed

 #### Bugs
 - [x] Seleting an address as a location breaks the trip planning API